 ‘Demian’, Part 6: Hesse’s clearing of conscience

 After 1965, when a new English translation was published, Hermann Hesse’s ‘Demian’, together with ‘Siddartha’ and ‘Der Steppenwolf’, came to be associated with America’s burgeoning counterculture.
-There followed a surge of interest in Hesse which lasted well into the 1970s.
-In exploring this phenomenon, the Christian notion of ‘conscience’ is of great help.
+A surge of interest in Hesse followed which lasted well into the 1970s.
+In exploring this phenomenon, the Christian notion of ‘conscience’ is of considerable help.

 Reading C.G.
 Jung’s ‘Seven Sermons to the Dead’